YounesB-McGill/modeling-assistant/README.md

 These are the steps that need to be followed every time one of the app's metamodels is updated.

-_(The rest of this README is out of date, and will be edited in a future commit.)_

 1. Make the changes in the metamodel ecore file(s), eg, [`learningcorpus.ecore`](modelingassistant/model/learningcorpus.ecore), via the [`representations.aird`](modelingassistant/representations.aird) file.